Igniting galaxy formation in the post-reionization universe: Discussion

 Figure~\ref{fig:thresholds} investigates the threshold at which $x$ percentage of halos are dark in our simulation.
 Recall that the bottom panels of Figure~\ref{fig:mass_function} report halo fractions, defined as the ratio of the halo mass function for a given population modulo that of the `all halos' population.
 Recall also that we exclude subhalos from our analysis.
 The dark fraction here is therefore defined as the halo fraction corresponding to the `all-failed halo' population -- i.e., the largest $M_{\rm vir}$ values at which the black (and gray) curves intersect the horizontal dotted, dot-dashed and dashed black lines.

-To illustrate, Figure~\ref{fig:mass_function} shows that at $z=0$, over half of all halos with $M_{\rm vir} \sim 8 \times 10^9 h^{-1}M_\odot$ are devoid of stars.
-This value shifts to $\sim 8 \times 10^9 h^{-1}M_\odot$ and $\sim 5 \times 10^8 h^{-1}M_\odot$ at $z=3$ and $z=6$.
-The top panel of Figure~\ref{fig:thresholds} connects these values across every target redshift considered in this study.
+To illustrate, Figure~\ref{fig:mass_function} shows that at $z=0$, { over half of all halos with $M_{\rm vir} \sim 2 \times 10^9 h^{-1}M_\odot$ are devoid of stars.
+This value shifts to $\sim 5 \times 10^8 h^{-1}M_\odot$ and $\sim 1.5 \times 10^8 h^{-1}M_\odot$ at $z=3$ and $z=6$.} The top panel of Figure~\ref{fig:thresholds} connects these values across every target redshift considered in this study.
 The dotted, dot-dashed and dashed black lines represent the value of $M_{\rm vir}$ as a function of $z$ at which the dark fraction equals $1\%$, $10\%$ and $50\%$ respectively.
 These thresholds evolve approximately as as indicated by the inclined black solid segment.
-We note that using a very different model, \cite{Sawala2016} also find that this dark halo fraction evolves with redshift, with similar halo mass values at the $50\%$ level\footnote{It is difficult to compare the $10\%$ and $1\%$ levels directly against other works because the $y-$axis is often presented using a linear scale.} (their Figure 3).
+We note that using a very different model, \cite{Sawala2016} also find that this dark halo fraction evolves with redshift, with similar halo mass values at the $50\%$ level\footnote{It is difficult to compare the $10\%$ and $1\%$ levels directly against this and other works because the $y-$axis is often presented using a linear scale.} { (within a factor of $\sim2$, as indicated by the green dashed lines -- see also their Figure 3).}

 We also perform best-linear fits (dotted, dot-dashed and dashed thin gray lines) and find that this threshold evolution can be characterized as where $(A_{1},A_{10},A_{50}) = (15,8,3)$ and $(\alpha_{1},\alpha_{10},\alpha_{50}) = (4.8,5,5.3)$.